One of the best ways to see and experience downtown Tampa is to explore the Riverwalk, a 2.6-mile waterfront pedestrian walkway.

 A few minutes walk north of these two museums is The Straz Center for the Performing Arts, which showcases world-class performances in theater, music, and dance.

-The center also features an outdoor performance space, a visual arts gallery, Maestro's Restaurant, Maestro's Cafe, and SteamHeat Cafe.
+The center includes five state-of-the-art theaters, such as the 2,610-seat Carol Morsani Hall, which regularly hosts major Broadway productions like "Hamilton."
+Additional features include an outdoor performance space, a visual arts gallery, and three dining options (Maestro’s Restaurant, Maestro’s Cafe, and SteamHeat Cafe).

 12. Water Works Park and Ulele